tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 ### Delta Time

 Films run at a constant frame rate.
-Games attempt to run at a constant frame rate, but do not always manage maintain it.
+Games attempt to run at a constant frame rate, although there is often fluctuation.
+Your Sna game runs at a frame rate of 30 fps, as specified in the `setup` function.
+Your computer is likely powerful enough to check for key keyboard input, render the snake's new position, and detect a possible collision, without producing any noticeable lag.
+However, there are instances where your computer must perform many additional frame-by-frame computations.
+For instance, there may be twenty items scattered about the stage, therefore, an additional nineteen AABB collision tests must take place before each new frame can be displayed.
+More likely, though, it would take thousands of such collision tests to produce any perceivable slow-down.
+So, for the sake of example, add some highly demanding (if pointless) computational task to your `draw` loop:

+{% highlight py %}
+def draw():
+    ...
+    for i in range( ceil(random(700)) )
+            for j in range(i):
+                atan(12345*i) * tan(67890*i)
+{% endhighlight %}

+The `for` loop, literally, does nothing useful.
+It performs a bunch of intense trigonometry calculations, only to discard the values when complete.
+Kind of like math exams 🙃.

+Run the game.
+You should experience a noticeable reduction in frame rate.
+If you find that your computer is grinding to a near-halt, reduce the `700` to something a bit more manageable.
+Conversely, if everything seems to be running as smoothly as before, try doubling this value.
+You'll want to find some number that slows things down, but not too much.
+Note, however, that the loop employs a random function, so the effect is erratic.
+In other words, the snake will move smoothly, but then randomly struggle before speeding up again.

+Early games were programmed for a specific processor.

 For instance, at some point in a game there may be a large number of enemies in play.
 More enemies means more collision detection